Contact us at (512) 548-8355 to learn more about mediation in your case.

 - Time-Saving: Mediation often resolves divorce issues more quickly than litigation.
 Couples can schedule mediation sessions at their convenience rather than waiting for court dates, which can be delayed by crowded court schedules.

-- Control and Flexibility: Mediation allows the couple to maintain control over the decision-making process.
+- Control & Flexibility: Mediation allows the couple to maintain control over the decision-making process.
 Rather than a judge deciding their fate, both parties work together to reach mutually agreeable solutions on matters like property division, child custody, and spousal support.

 - Less Adversarial: Mediation is a more collaborative process.
 It helps reduce the conflict and tension often present in divorce litigation.
 This is especially helpful when children are involved, as it fosters a more cooperative atmosphere, promoting healthier co-parenting relationships.